wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

 | ![Result Gif](https://github.com/wisnunugroho21/reinforcement_learning_ppo_rnd/blob/master/Result/giphy1.gif)  | ![Award Progress Graph](https://github.com/wisnunugroho21/reinforcement_learning_ppo_rnd/blob/master/Result/lunarlander_ppo.png)  |

 ## Future Development

-I really want to adapt this code to Tensorflow
-But I think it's better to wait for Tensorflow 2.0 to be fully released

 For now, I focus on how to implement this project on more difficult environment (Atari games, Roboschool, etc)

 ## Contributing